 Your browser doesn’t support HTML5

-President Salome Zurabishvili, who backs the protesters and has refused to recognize the results, said she will file a lawsuit in the Constitutional Court on November 19 to challenge the reported voting results.
+The office of President Salome Zurabishvili -- who backs the protesters and has refused to recognize the October 26 vote -- said she filed a lawsuit in the Constitutional Court on November 19, "requesting annulment of the election results as unconstitutional.”

 SEE ALSO: Wider Europe Briefing: Georgia's Vanishing EU Dreams"This is not because I believe in the Constitutional Court -- we all know that no institution in this country is independent any longer and we have received evidence of this repeatedly.